a-cladys/fortellisapi-wrapper-library/README.md

 @@ Sample implementation Using Vehicle Specifications API @@
 + GET
 getRequest(reqUrl: String)
-This method expects the request url and will return the response in case of SUCCESS and wil return the ERROR in case of failure.
+-This method expects the request url and will return the response in case of SUCCESS and wil return the ERROR in case of failure.-

 var fortellisLibraryGet =  new FortellisTypescriptLibraryExam("Basic WWMzUnYxQ0Q2eEcwaUxoanE2bnE4dXJyZ2lCMjNMQUw6eTdoYTdETGdSWkhJUGlBaw==", "test")
 var resGet =fortellisLibraryGet.getRequest('https://api.fortellis.io/vehicles/reference/v4/vehicle-specifications/BUIC-VERANO-2012-US')